cbonoz/mobi18/README.md

 ## How we built it
 * `portx/` - client side code (website) for the portx project
-* `server/` - server side code (ledger recording and querying logic) for portx
+* `server/` - server side code (ledger recording and querying logic) for portx.
+This server side code is backed by Corda (an open source blockchain project): https://github.com/corda/corda.

 ### The Core Objects

-<h5>Schedule Entry Schema</h5>
+<h5>Schedule Entry Schema: </h5>
 <p>The unit of data or state on the PortX ledger.</p>
 <img src="./img/schedule_entry_schema.png" width=600>

-<h5>Schedule Entry Contract</h5>
+<h5>Schedule Entry Contract:</h5>
-<p>The contract for initiating/validating a ledger transaction.</p>
+<p>The contract for initiating/validating a ledger transaction.
+We also then verify that an incoming transaction doesn't conflict with an existing one (i.e. schedule conflict).
+We require at least one node in the network to sign off on the contract.</p>
 <img src="./img/schedule_entry_contract.png" width=600>

-<h5>Schedule Entry Flow</h5>
+<h5>Schedule Entry Flow:</h5>
 <p>The process of agreeing upon ledger updates containing new data.</p>
 <img src="./img/schedule_entry_flow.png" width=600>

 ## Challenges we ran into

-Creating a scalable blockchain backend was something that we weren't used to doing.
-We leveraged the open source contract framework corda (https://github.com/corda/corda) to create a ledger-based booking system.
+Creating a distributed ledger backend was something that we weren't used to doing.
+We wanted to enable blockchain interaction while simultaneously providing core features such as port lookup and search.
+We leveraged the open source contract framework corda (https://github.com/corda/corda) to create a ledger-based booking system, which we adapted for instead for schedule tracking.

 ## Accomplishments that we're proud of